Teoscar Hernández Player Props: Mariners vs. Twins

 Teoscar Hernández At The Plate

-- Hernandez has picked up a hit in 62 of 99 games this year, with multiple hits 26 times.

-- In 15.2% of his games this season, he has hit a home run, and 3.9% of his trips to the dish.
+- He has hit a home run in 15.0% of his games this year, and 3.8% of his trips to the dish.

-- In 37.4% of his games this season, Hernandez has tallied at least one RBI.
-In 16 of those games (16.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Hernandez has driven home a run in 37 games this season (37.0%), including more than one RBI in 16.0% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 36 games this year (36.4%), including multiple runs in six games.
+- He has scored in 36 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.